Floating Button

 The revised request should have a better chance of being approved by Bank Negara Malaysia, the people said, asking not to be identified because the information is private.

-That would pave the way for DBS to engage with Alliance’s largest shareholder, Vertical Theme Sdn Bhd, a Malaysian holding company backed by Singapore state investor Temasek Holdings Pte Ltd, the people said.
-Temasek has a 49% stake in Vertical Theme via Duxton Investment & Development Pte Ltd. It also holds about 28.3% of DBS.
+That would pave the way for DBS to engage with Alliance’s largest shareholder, Vertical Theme Sdn Bhd, a Malaysian holding company backed by Singapore state investor Temasek Holdings Pte, the people said.
+Temasek has a 49% stake in Vertical Theme via Duxton Investment & Development Pte.
+It also holds about 28.3% of DBS.

 Representatives for DBS and Vertical Theme declined to comment.
-A spokesperson for Alliance said the company wasn’t aware of the matter, while the Malaysian central bank didn’t immediately respond to a request for comment.
+A spokesperson for Alliance said the company wasn’t aware of the matter.
+A representative for the Malaysian central bank said BNM doesn’t comment on applications of acquisitions or disposals of interest in shares of regulated entities.

 An Alliance deal would give DBS a footprint in Malaysia, where Singaporean rivals Oversea-Chinese Banking Corp and United Overseas Bank Ltd already have a presence.
 DBS is Southeast Asia’s largest bank by total assets.

-Alliance’s shares have fallen 6% in Kuala Lumpur this year, while the city’s main benchmark is down less than 2%.
-Alliance has a market capitalisation of about RM7.7 billion ($2.43 billion).
+Alliance’s shares rose 2.5% in Kuala Lumpur on Monday, the biggest gain since Oct 2 and trimming their loss this year to about 4%.
+The city’s main benchmark is down 1.4% in 2025.
+Alliance has a market capitalisation of about RM7.9 billion ($2.5 billion).

 ×